tonyfischetti/assertr/README.md

 errors in data entry or coding.
 Pretend we wanted to find the average miles per gallon for each number of engine cylinders.
 We might want to first, confirm
+- that it has the columns "mpg", "vs", and "am"
 - that the dataset contains more than 10 observations
 - that the column for 'miles per gallon' (mpg) is a positive number
 - that the column for ‘miles per gallon’ (mpg) does not contain a datum